armory-training/spintroui/README.md

 # spintroui
 # SCN
-#Hello world1
+### Training is fun
+or is it
+Spinnaker is confusing
-#this is for training
+this is for training